DSC-Unilag/ML-Study-Group/README.md

 End of Week Project:

-1) Write different functions that will calculate the mean, median, mode, standard deviation, percentiles of a list containing many different numbers
+    Write different functions that will calculate the mean, median, mode, standard deviation, percentiles of a list containing many different numbers

-2)Use the random module to create a rock paper scissors game.
+    Use the random module to create a rock paper scissors game.

 ## Week 2